 Octane Coffee (Birmingham): Finally!
 A coffee shop and bar in one space so that at about 3 p.m.
 I can just walk to the other side of the room.
 Although Octane is seriously grounded in the pour-over tradition, (see what I did there) they actually produced the finest iced latte I’ve ever tasted.

-Cartel Coffee Lab (Tucson): I have to admit that I really like the fact they call themselves a “lab.”
+Cartel Coffee Lab (Tucson and Mesa): I have to admit that I really like the fact they call themselves a “lab.”
 The coffee is good and the space is great.

 Coffee Plus Food (Los Angeles): Order a flat white and several of their sticky buns to-go.
 Or stay so you can order more.